cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/general/about_injecttool.rst

 The IMAGE InjectTool is a tool which makes it easier to archive data into BioSamples from the user point of view.
 InjectTool structured as a web application and runs inside a web server.
-User can register into website in order to upload their data in a private space, they can validate their data against `IMAGE-metadata`_ and can fix or update data using the application.
+Users can register into website in order to upload their data in a private space, they can validate their data against `IMAGE-metadata`_ and can fix or update data using the application.
 If data are compliant with `IMAGE-metadata`_ standards, they could upload their data into `BioSamples`_ using and use this